Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Fireworks from the Burrard Street Bridge

-The west side of the Burrard Street Bridge is an amazing place to watch the Celebration of Light fireworks from.
-It’s close to the heart of the action, although also a bit out of the way as you need to walk to get there.
+The west side of the Burrard Street Bridge was an amazing place to watch the Honda Celebration of Light fireworks from.
+It was close to the heart of the action, although it was also a bit out of the way as you needed to walk to get there.

-The bridge isn’t a huge venue to watch the fireworks from as it’s an active bridge with car traffic.
-Spectators simply have to line the sidewalk on the western side for the view.
-The night time scenery from the Burrard Street Bridge is exceptional, however, especially when there’s an evening sunset and then, later, fireworks in the sky.
+The bridge isn’t a huge venue to have watched the fireworks from as it’s an active bridge with car traffic.
+Spectators simply had to line the sidewalk on the western side for the view.
+The night time scenery from the Burrard Street Bridge is exceptional, however, especially when there’s an evening sunset.

 Location: (Just south of the 1400 block of Burrard Street and crossing False Creek between Vanier Park and the southern tip of Sunset Beach).